-The following table summarizes the 2018 LRDP Land Use Plan acreages:
+Table 2 summarizes the 2018 LRDP Land Use Plan acreages:

 The campus has analyzed development capacity of the remaining developable areas for LRDP planning purposes based on known program objectives, identification of logical expansion and development areas, and assuming reasonable densities to provide future flexibility as capital opportunities arise.
-Based on this analysis under the 2018 LRDP, the campus has the physical capacity to accommodate the approximately 27.9 million total gross square feet.
-This projected amount of total development accounts for the potential removal of approximately 1.2 million gross square feet of buildings that are beyond their useful life and/or are located in low-density strategic redevelopment areas.
+Based on this analysis under the 2018 LRDP, the campus has the physical capacity to accommodate 8.9 million gsf net new development.
+This projected growth accounts for the potential removal of approximately 1.2 million gsf of buildings that are beyond their useful life and/or are located in low-density strategic redevelopment areas.